 The most common different types of foam used to make mattresses are latex, polyurethane, memory foam, gel foam and some proprietary foams that are usually a modification of one or more of those we have noted.
 Here is an explanation of each of these different types of foam along with the properties that make them suitable for sleeping on.

 Latex is a natural product.
-The raw material used for latex foam is a milky white sap obtained from certain types of tree.
+The raw material used for latex foam is a milky white sap obtained from certain types of trees.
 It is probably the ‘greenest’ type of foam with less of a carbon footprint than other types of foam.
 There are fundamentally two types of latex foam, known as Dunlop and Talalay latex.

 Dunlop Latex Process